at La Trobe University - Melbourne Campus Australia

 Arts & Humanities

-Bachelor of Arts in Greek studies intermediate
+Bachelor of Arts in Archaeological and Heritage Studies

 If you can't let go of unanswered questions.
 If you love learning.
 If you're passionate about the world around you.
 Then it's time to start your journey at La Trobe.